Background

 How do dreams of clothing related the senses?

-Clothing dreams are more related to smelling, more related to taste, and more related to vision than dreams in general.
+Dreams of clothing are more related to smelling, more related to taste, and more related to vision than dreams in general.

 the same as usual